cssidy/personal-site/_posts/2018-07-15-Surviving-The-Open-Office.md

 - Co-workers who announce every frustration/victory with a grunt or "Yaaasss!"
 - Co-workers who hum to themselves
 - Co-workers who anxiously click their pens
-- Co-workers who constantly ask questions of fellow devs without doing a basic Google search
+- Co-workers who constantly ask questions of fellow devs without doing a basic Google search first
 - Co-workers who slam their water bottle down every time they use it
 - Co-workers who eat at their desk
 - Co-workers who bring stinky food back to their desk (I have been a culprit of this in the past.
 I realized this is a disruptive habit while at my first open office job.
 One afternoon I microwaved a just-add-water Thai noodle bowl and had to smell garlic and onions for the rest of the day.
 I felt so horrible and guilty!
 Since, I only eat in the kitchen area, or I'll go outside and find a picnic table or park bench.)
-- Co-workers that have loud, clunking TMJ jaws that choose to eat peanut-butter bagels at their desk
+- Co-workers that have loud, clunking TMJ jaws that eat at their desk
 - Co-workers who slurp, suck, smack and gulp soup for three meals every day at their desk
 - Co-workers who eat loud, crunchy snacks in loud, crinkly containers, like Cheez-Its and Fritos, at their desk all day long
-- Co-workers who leave dirty plates, bowls and mugs for weeks at their desk that attract gnats
+- Co-workers who leave dirty plates, bowls and mugs for days at their desk
 - Co-workers who anxiously shake their legs which rattles and vibrates nearby desks
 - Co-workers who have restless leg syndrome who can't help but shake their legs all day long
-- Co-workers who come in to work sick, hacking and snuffling all day long and risking infecting others
+- Co-workers who come in to work sick, hacking and snuffling all day long and risk infecting others
 - Co-workers who breath heavily through their mouth
 - Co-workers who have loud conversations at their desks on their phone
 - Co-workers who tap along to the music in their headphones (This one puzzles me, isn’t the reason why they're